 Making Art History Contemporary

 Sixth form students from Trinity Catholic High School engaged with art history as a means of investigating both traditional and contemporary art works from The Courtauld Gallery and the Pipilotti Rist Eyeball Massage exhibition at the Hayward Gallery.
-Working on details, scale and the idea of artistic influences, the students went on to create their own creative photographic responses to the exhibitions by creating series of photographs in groups.Find out more
+Working on details, scale and the idea of artistic influences, the students went on to create their own photographic responses to the exhibitions.Find out more

 Building Blocks: London